Skip to Main Content

 • Community service: Should be required to help the elderly

-• Cigarettes and vaping should be illegal
+• Cigarettes and vaping should be made illegal

 • Contraceptives should be free or less expensive